minimize#

 an instance of a minimizeOut structure.
 For an instance named out, the members are:

-Kx1 vector, solution parameter values.
+Kx1 vector, solution values.

 scalar, objective function value at solution.